 When the railroad finally made pack mules obsolete, our heroine still managed to land on her feet.
 She bought a big house, rented out the rooms, and sold her pies.
 The Pullen House eventually became one of the most famous hotels in Alaska.

 Harriet never re-married and raised four good kids on her own, two of them war heroes.
 This “Mother of the North” died in 1947.
 Probably with her boots on.
 So no matter what is going on in your life, I suggest first that you pray, and then roll up your sleeves and get to work.

-Posted on January 6, 2014, in Uncategorized and tagged a lady in defiance, alaska gold rush, American women, American Women in the Revolutionary War, christian fiction, Colonial America, covered wagon women, Daughters of the American Revolution, dawson city, Female Patriots, gold rush, Harriet Pullen, heather frey blanton, klondike, mollie walsh, mother of the north, women and guns, women in alaskan history, women of the gold rush, women who fought in the american revolution, Women who won the west.
+Posted on January 6, 2014, in Uncategorized and tagged a lady in defiance, alaska gold rush, American women, American Women in the Revolutionary War, Brides of Blessings, christian fiction, Colonial America, covered wagon women, Daughters of the American Revolution, dawson city, Female Patriots, gold rush, Harriet Pullen, heather frey blanton, Hell-Bent on Blessings, klondike, mollie walsh, mother of the north, women and guns, women in alaskan history, women of the gold rush, women who fought in the american revolution, Women who won the west.
 Bookmark the permalink.
 Leave a comment.